 To make these diy ornaments for Christmas unique I decided to add shiny charms.
 You can use anything you have around.
 Maybe you have some beads, or bracelet charms lying around.

-I happened to have a few charms in my craft box and a gold jump ring.
-It really added a lovely touch to my newly upcycled Christmas ornament.
+I had a few charms in my craft box and a gold jump ring.
+It added a lovely touch to my newly upcycled Christmas ornament.

 Now Your Upcycled Christmas Ornament Is Ready!

-After these few simple steps you should have yourself a 100% unique Christmas ornament.
-I loved the way my first one turned out and I can’t wait to make a few more.
+After these few simple steps, you should have a 100% unique Christmas ornament for yourself.
+I loved the way my first one turned out, and I can’t wait to make a few more.
 As I complete them I will add the pictures to this post & Pinterest so you can have even more ideas.

 Happy Holidays…(I know I’m early, but I can’t wait!)